I’m repairing a gorgeous Accuphase E-202 integrated amplifier and there’s a need for careful transistor matching in audio gear like this.

-If we are dealing with complementary pairs, ie two different but well-matched transistors designed to work as a pair, one should always use the correct complementary pair or another complementary pair with very similar specifications.
+If we are dealing with complementary pairs, ie two different but well-matched transistors designed to work as a pair, one should always use the correct or another complementary pair with very similar specifications.

 When transistor matching, it’s critically important to:

 - Select the right transistor for the role

 - Have enough of those transistors to enable you to